-A distinguishing feature of the $yuh\bar{o}$ is a section in which firms provide a list of facility names, city-level locations for each facility including the corporate headquarters, and the net book value of these facilities.
-Sites listed on these forms include industrial plants, sales branches, research facilities, administrative offices, and in some cases residential real estate holdings.
-Firms provide the number of employees and the net book value of the types of physical capital located on-site, including land, buildings, industrial structures (e.g. a loading dock), construction in progress, transportation (vehicles + vessels), and other tools and machines.
+A distinguishing feature of the $yuh\bar{o}$ is a section in which firms provide a list of facility names and city-level locations for each facility, including the headquarters.
+Sites listed on these forms include industrial plants, sales branches, research facilities, offices, and in some cases residential real estate holdings.
+Firms provide the number of employees and the net book value of physical capital goods at each site, including land, buildings, industrial structures, construction in progress, transportation (vehicles + vessels), tools, and machines.

-I match these geocoded items from corporate financial disclosure reports with the non-consolidated firm-level balance sheet totals compiled by the Development Bank of Japan (DBJ).
-The DBJ data are compiled from the $yuh\bar{o}$ filed for each firm-year, but provide only the reported totals for balance sheet items without any information about the location of the firm's assets.
-Aggregated balance sheet data begin in 1956, and for the 1980 calendar year include 1,570 firms which can be matched to a local land price index on the basis of facility locations.
-I use these detailed balance sheet data to construct investment and debt variables and to convert real estate assets from book to market values.
-I describe the sample restrictions and provide summary statistics for my final estimation sample of 1,489 firms in Appendix B.4.
+I match these geocoded items from the corporate financial disclosures with the non-consolidated firm balance sheet totals compiled by the Development Bank of Japan (DBJ).
+These totals include loans outstanding by lender, which allows me to link firms to their creditors.
+The DBJ data are compiled from the $yuh\bar{o}$ filed for each firm-year, but do not contain any information about the location of the firm's assets.
+Aggregated balance sheet data begin in 1956, and for the 1980 calendar year include 1,552 firms which can be matched to a local land price index on the basis of facility locations.
+I use these detailed balance sheet data to construct investment and debt variables, and to convert real estate assets from book to market values.8 I describe the sampling restrictions and provide summary statistics for my final estimation sample of 1,480 firms in Appendix B.4.
+I show robustness of my main firm-level regression results to winsorizing choices by estimating least absolute deviations (LAD) and quantile instrumental variable (QIV) regressions in Appendix I.4.